lawrence615/redux-persist-asyncstorage-example/readme.md

 # Redux Persist in React Native with Asyncstorage

-An example app on how to use Redux Persist in React Native with Asyncstorage based on this [tutorial](https://blog.jscrambler.com/how-to-use-redux-persist-in-react-native-with-asyncstorage).
+React Native example app on how to use Redux Persist in React Native with Asyncstorage based on this [tutorial](https://blog.jscrambler.com/how-to-use-redux-persist-in-react-native-with-asyncstorage).

 The purpose of this app is to refresh knowledge on redux